tramarobin/fctSnPM/README.md

 ## Warnings ##
-- Unbalanced two- and three-way repeated-measures ANOVA results have not been verified.
+* Unbalanced two- and three-way repeated-measures ANOVA results have not been verified.
 Example: more subjects in Group 1 than in Group 2.
 Please interpret results for these designs with caution, and recognize that they might not be valid.
-- Post-hoc tests with Bonferonni correction are only approximate.
+* Post-hoc tests with Bonferonni correction are only approximate.
-- Somes warnings are displayed if the number of iterations is automatically modified or not sufficiant to perform the analysis with the defined alpha risk.
+* Somes warnings are displayed if the number of iterations is automatically modified or not sufficiant to perform the analysis with the defined alpha risk.
-- Effect sizes and confidence intervals are not validated and are just given as supplementary information.
+* Effect sizes and confidence intervals are not validated and are just given as supplementary information.
-- For more information, please visit : https://spm1d.org/Documentation.html
+* For more information, please visit : https://spm1d.org/Documentation.html

 ### Caution ###
-- Avoid the same typo (e.g., POST, POST2) for the effect names, it affects the recognition for the multiples comparisons
-- Avoid underscore (_) or minus (-) sign.
-Spaces are OK
+* For `independantEffects` and `repeatedMeasuresEffects`, avoid underscore (_) or minus (-) signs.
+Spaces are OK.
+It affects the recognition of sub-data for the multiples comparisons
-- Use '/' when selecting a saving directory (`savedir` option)
+* Use '/' when indicating a saving directory (`savedir` option)
-- Once you are ok with the created figure, increase the number of iterations (`multiIT` or `IT` options) to achieve numerical stability.
+* Once you are ok with the created figure, increase the number of iterations (`multiIT` or `IT` options) to achieve numerical stability.
 1000 iterations are a good start but if your hardware allows it, the more is the better

 ## Statement of need ##